Camper is 13 ft long, fits on long-bed full-size pickups, and is rugged enough to take the

 worse, ends up with mashed potatoes between the sheets.
 With Budget Camper you are not

 confined to indoor cooking.
 The kitchen module can be lifted from its bay along the left

 side, carried outdoors, and set up on legs that slip into fittings underneath.
 A water

 supply plugs into a fixture under the module near the sink.

 Cost to build is about $1200, depending on how you shop and what type of equipment you

 install.
-Click on the bottom image in the left margin to see a cutaway rendering of how
+Click on the image of the rendering in the left margin to see a cutaway of how

 it's built.
 It was featured on the cover of Mechanix Illustrated